Nonprofit Hospital Service Corporations

-(c) Filings with the Attorney General's Office: The applicant shall provide a copy of the filing on all rates proposed for health insurance coverage offered in the individual market as defined in § 27-18.5-2, to the insurance advocacy unit of the attorney general's office simultaneously with the filing at the office of the health insurance commissioner.
+(b) Filings with the Attorney General's Office: The applicant shall provide a copy of the filing on all rates proposed for health insurance coverage offered in the individual market as defined in § 27-18.5-2 to the Insurance Advocacy Unit of the Attorney General's Office simultaneously with the filing at the office of the health insurance commissioner.

-(1) The applicant shall be required to establish that the rates proposed to be charged are consistent with the proper conduct of its business and with the interest of the public.
+(c) Procedures: At any hearing held under this section, the applicant shall be required to establish that the rates proposed to be charged or the rating formula to be used are consistent with the proper conduct of its business and with the interest of the public.